Chiaki J. Konaka

-Chiaki J. Konaka (小中 千昭, Konaka Chiaki) is a Japanese writer and novelist.
+Chiaki J. Konaka (小中 千昭, Konaka Chiaki) is a Japanese screenwriter and novelist.
 He was the head writer of anime series such as Serial Experiments Lain (1998), The Big O (1999–2003), Digimon Tamers (2001–02), Hellsing (2001–02), and Texhnolyze (2003), as well as the television drama Ultraman Tiga (1996–97).

 Personal life

 Konaka was born in Tokyo, Japan on 4 April 1961.
 His interest in filmmaking began at the age of 10, influenced by his parents' love for movies and the wide range of film genres he experienced as a child.

 Konaka gave himself the middle initial "J", evoking the Christian name "John", due to him being born to parents who were members of the Anglican Church, but he does not identify as Christian.
 He began using the middle initial at the age of 12, when he started making 8 mm films, patterning the style after Western names such as Charles M. Schulz.
 Following this, he received a camera of his own, and by middle school finished a film called Invader.

 Upon entering Seikei High School, Konaka joined the school's film club where he met Makoto Tezuka who was his senior.
 His films during this period adopted largely science-fiction themes, and it wasn't until watching The Exorcist and The Legend of Hell House that he began to garner an interest in horror.

 While working in special effects after graduating college, Konaka was offered his first scriptwriting job on Teruyoshi Ishii's 1988 Japanese horror film Jaganrei.
 This served as a starting point for working on future projects.

 He has previously worked as a screenwriting instructor at The Film School of Tokyo.